The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Lockman-SpReSO catalogue

 \subsection{Line measurement}

 To measure the lines, we fitted them with a non-linear least-squares minimization routine implemented in Python (\textit{LMFIT\footnote{\url{https://lmfit.github.io/lmfit-py/index.html}}}, \citealt{LMFIT2014}).
-Each line was fitted with a Gaussian profile plus a linear model to take into account possible continuum variations, all of which resulted in a total of 5 parameters to be determined: the position of the centre, the sigma, and the amplitude for the Gaussian component, and the slope and intercept for the linear model.
+Each line was fitted with a Gaussian profile plus a linear model to take into account possible continuum variations, all of which resulted in a total of five parameters to be determined: the position of the centre, the sigma, the amplitude for the Gaussian component, and the slope and intercept for the linear model.

 The parameters were set free, but initial values were needed.
 The initial values were adapted and certain constraints were imposed for minimizing the computing time for each fitted spectral line.
-For example, as we know $z_{\rm spec}$, the centre of the line can be obtained and used as the initial value for the centre of the Gaussian component in the fitting process.
-One of the restrictions applied concerns the value for the amplitude of H$\beta$ when the H$\alpha$ line is available in the object's spectrum.
-Usually, the lines are fitted from the most intense to the least intense so that the value of the H$\beta$ amplitude cannot be larger than the calculated H$\alpha$ amplitude, thus restricting the space of values that the fitting program will have to explore.
-The same is applied to the other lines of the Balmer series and even for forbidden lines pairs such as [\ion{O}{III}] $\lambda$4959 \AA\ and [\ion{O}{III}] $\lambda$5007 \AA\ or [\ion{N}{II}] $\lambda$6548 \AA\ and [\ion{N}{II}] $\lambda$6583 \AA\, among others.
-Another constrain applied is related to the $\sigma$ of the Gaussians for those spectral lines that come from the same regions of the galaxy, such as the forbidden line pairs above-mentioned.
-The initial $\sigma$ value of the Gaussian with which we fit their line profiles should be almost identical because their nature is the same.
-Another important parameter that remains fixed during the fitting and is external to it is the wavelength window used for each line fit.
-The size of this region will depend on the type of the line, the redshift and the type of the object.
+For example, as we knew $z_{\rm spec}$, the centre of the line could be obtained and used as the initial value for the centre of the Gaussian component in the fitting process.
+One of the restrictions applied concerned the value for the amplitude of H$\beta$ when the H$\alpha$ line was available in the object's spectrum.
+The lines were usually fitted from the most intense to the least intense so that the value of the H$\beta$ amplitude could not be greater than the calculated H$\alpha$ amplitude, thus restricting the space of values that the fitting programme had to explore.
+The same was applied to the other lines of the Balmer series and even for forbidden lines pairs such as [\ion{O}{III}] $\lambda$4959 \AA\ and [\ion{O}{III}] $\lambda$5007 \AA\ and [\ion{N}{II}] $\lambda$6548 \AA\ and [\ion{N}{II}] $\lambda$6583 \AA\, among others.
+Another constraint applied was related to the $\sigma$ of the Gaussians for the spectral lines that came from the same regions of the galaxy,such as the abovementioned forbidden line pairs.
+The initial $\sigma$ value of the Gaussian with which we fitted their line profiles should be almost identical because their nature is the same.
+Another important parameter that remained fixed during the fitting and was external to it, was the wavelength window used for each line fit.
+The size of this region depended on the line type, the redshift, and the object type.